-On examination the FCA is satisfied that the laws governing major shareholder legislation in the following countries are equivalent.
-Issuers with securities admitted to trading on a regulated market in the UK that are incorporated in any of these countries will be exempt from the requirements under DTR 5.
+The FCA is satisfied that the laws governing major shareholder legislation in the following countries are equivalent.
+Issuers with securities admitted to trading on a regulated market in the UK that are incorporated in any of these countries are exempt from the requirements under DTR 5.

 The rules require market-makers to notify the FCA in some circumstances.
 A notification can be made using the TR-2 form.
 The completed form should be emailed to email@example.com, with the subject line 'Market maker notification' followed by the name of the relevant market maker.